tooploox/tooploox.github.io/_posts/2015-05-15-sharing-with-android.markdown

 }
 ```

 Methods are prepared in a way to pass several packages, as it's sometimes easier to use.
-So, we checked that our app is installed; how can we make it, so our `Intent` will be sent to specific app?
+So, we checked that our app is installed; how can we make it, so our `Intent` will be sent to a specific app?

 There are two ways to do so.
 If we have only one target app, we should use [`Intent.setPackage`](http://developer.android.com/reference/android/content/Intent.html#setPackage(java.lang.String)).
 On the other hand, if you'd like to show a picker prioritizing given apps, you can use [`Intent.EXTRA_INITIAL_INTENTS`](http://developer.android.com/reference/android/content/Intent.html#EXTRA_INITIAL_INTENTS).